kingbrookey/DevOps-Course-Starter/readme_mod_12_terraform.md

 ```

 ## Create a terraform.tfvars File:
 Create a terraform.tfvars file to provide values for the variables defined in variables.tf.
-You can use the terraform.tfvars.example template provided and rename it to terraform.tfvars.

 ```bash
 # terraform.tfvars.example